Sig Engineering - Part 1 - Solana's Gossip Protocol

 Note: See the “Receiving Prune Messages” section for a more detailed explanation of how the ActiveSet

-For completeness, the solana-labs client's active set implementation is also worth discussing.
-Their PushActiveSet
+For completeness, Agave's active set implementation is also worth discussing.

 contains multiple PushActiveSetEntry